Michelin re-invents the wheel with new tread capabilities

 Michelin unveiled its latest innovation from its Michelin Durable Technologies research, the new XDA5 drive tire for Class 8 trucks, which is equipped with a tread pattern that regenerates as it wears.

-The tire company made the announcement during the Great American Truck Show (GATS) in Dallas in late August.
+The tire company made the announcement during the Great American Trucking Show (GATS) in Dallas on Aug.
+23.

 This regenerating tread design keeps the tire in service longer before retreading, a 30% improvement in tread life over other drive tires that are commercially available, according to the manufacturer.

-“If the tires last longer, we can use less materials and ultimately less waste than what it takes to haul the same freight today,” added Laferriere.
+“If the tires last longer, we can use less material and ultimately (create) less waste then what it takes to haul the same freight today,” added Laferriere.
 “That’s the goal behind Durable Technologies.”

 Michelin officials explain the double-wave Matrix sipes give the Michelin XDA5 tire’s 30/32″ deep tread blocks the ability to lock together in all directions, delivering improved rigidity and resistance to scrub, and minimizing irregular wear normally associated with deep tread block designs.